 - Conjoined Twins: The Brothers Ba-zoo in Did I Ever Tell You How Lucky You Are? are conjoined by their hair.

 - This concept appeared earlier in Dr. Seuss's work, as well.

 - Creator Provincialism: Seuss lived in Springfield, Massachusetts for the entirety of his youth and drew inspiration from his surroundings.
 Springfield is mentioned in several of his works (most notably Mulberry Street) and some of his illustrations are surreal versions of real places in town.
-Today the Springfield central library has an outdoor shrine to him that includes statues of him and various characters, as well as a giant book statue containing the entire text of Oh, The Places You'll Go.
+Today the Springfield Museums have, in a courtyard behind the city's central library building, an outdoor shrine to him that includes statues of him and various characters, as well as a giant book statue containing the entire text of Oh, The Places You'll Go.